 Mantis Olô Bé Lodge

-A Mantis Eco Escape Experience
+A Mantis Eco Lodge Experience

 A pure Malagsy adventure

 Mantis Olô Bé Lodge awaits your curious, pioneering spirit in Andavadoaka, Madagascar.
 Set on the South-west coast and away from the crowds.
-If you’re adventurous and look forward to deep sea fishing and sailing in pirogues towards breathe taking sunrises and sunsets; Olô Bé Lodge is next on your bucket list.
+If you’re adventurous and look forward to deep-sea fishing and sailing in pirogues towards breathtaking sunrises and sunsets; Olô Bé Lodge is next on your bucket list.
 This is where experience collectors come for a pure taste of Madagascar.
 Days of endless fishing, beach comas, cold drinks and fresh seafood.
 You can couple them with kayaking, snorkelling, surfing, baobab tours and kayaking through the mangroves.
 Andavadoaka is a small fishing village in the South-West of Madagascar with a humble local people who live off the ocean and provide man-power to the building projects in the area.

 7 suites overlooking the water

 Olô Bé Lodge has 7 rooms that line the island estate and overlook the lagoon towards the sunrise, and the Indian Ocean towards the sunset.
 Uniquely built; each accommodation unit at Olô Bé is a work of art that is made up of natural materials and built by the local community.
 Stone structures that blend in with the flora are encased with wide wooden decks and furniture for outside living.
 The roofs are thatched beautifully with raffia leaves; giving the lodge a unique island feel.
 Each room features are a large wooden 4-poster bed draped in natural linens that induce relaxation and keeps mosquitoes away.
 The bed has a built-in fan and reading lights.
 The rooms are spacious and built to optimize air flow and keep you cool.

 Closest to the restaurant